Why did I become an adept?

 Mother tended to move an average of every 11 months either back and forth across country, fleeing earthquakes (‘71), bad neighbors, or generally trying to win back my Dad (which always failed).
 We moved often enough so I rarely started or finished a school year with the class.
 We finally returned to the East Coast as I turned 13.

 As I sexually matured, her dis-ease progressed.
-She became more unhinged and sexually assaultive or at least violently suggestive, to put fear into me about sex and men.
-To soothe myself, I turned to drugs and alcohol and chronically running away.
+She became more unhinged and sexually assaultive or violently suggestive, ostensibly to put fear of sex and men into me.
+To soothe, I turned to drugs and alcohol and chronically running away but then – those were options given me.
+(I didn’t know about kundalini and tantra.)

 Eventually, this lead to an arrest for trespassing and being placed into foster care when I was 14.